How to Develop Your Decision-Making Skills: 15 Crucial Tips

 Consequently, your decision-making criteria should be informed by your goals.
 This will allow you to settle on what can lead to the desired outcome.
 Therefore, keeping in mind what you want to achieve with your decision will improve your skills and help you effectively approach any catch-22 situation.

-2. Don't Overthink It
+2. Don’t overthink it

 This advice might be cliché, but it’s still good advice.

-It's essential to consider the possible outcomes of a decision, especially if there are high stakes involved.
-However, when you spend hours analysing and estimating every likely scenario, instead of preparing you for the impact, it hinders your ability to settle on a decision.
+It’s essential to consider the possible outcomes of a decision, especially if there are high stakes involved.
+However, when you spend hours analyzing and estimating every likely scenario, instead of preparing you for the impact, it hinders your ability to settle on a decision.

 To avoid this, you need to follow a structured approach.
 Make a pros-and-cons list, if necessary, and try to be objective about which option outweighs the other.
 Having an objective tactic will help make informed decisions, and it will stop you from getting sucked into a whirlpool of what ifs.
 Even if those worst-case scenarios play out, don’t underestimate your ability to overcome them.

-3. Set Time Limits
+3. Set time limits

 Sometimes, having too much time to decide on something can be your worst enemy.
 It could be useful to set yourself a timeframe (within reasonable bounds) in which you need to make your decision.